valdemarskou/valdemarskou.github.io/blog/post1.md

 The same could most likely also be seen from computing the residual of the approximate eigenfunctions. \\

 A defect of the method is that a very high number of modes will result in a ill-posed problem, and seemingly no true eigenvalues will appear in the spectrum.
 However, as the convergence plot shows, there is no reason for selecting such a high number of modes, unless one wishes to obtian a lot of eigenvalues.
 A possible remedy in this situation could be to use a spectral element method, partitioning the governing domain and therefore using several (low-mode) approximations to the eigenfunction.
-This is to be investigated further.
+This is to be investigated further. \\

-### Example 2 - eigenvalue in the boundary condition:
-Consider now the following equation:
+Consider now the following fourth order boundary value problem:
 $$
 \begin{aligned}
   \begin{cases}